developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 11/README.md

 Simple Non Blocking RESTFUL API using Annotated Controller Approach.

-# What I Learned
+# What I Learned.

-# 36. Build a Simple Non Blocking API - Flux
+# Build a Simple Non Blocking API - Flux.

 - When we write endpoint to return something.
 It will be by nature returning **asynchronous and non-blocking** rector type.